Sir Charles Douglas, 1st Baronet

-Rear Admiral Sir Charles Douglas, 1st Baronet (1727 – 17 March 1789) was a descendant of the Earls of Morton and a distinguished British naval officer.
+Rear-Admiral Sir Charles Douglas, 1st Baronet (1727 – 17 March 1789) was a British naval officer.
 He is particularly known for his part in the Battle of the Saintes during the American War of Independence where he helped pioneer the tactic of "breaking the line".

 Early career

 Douglas was born in Carr, Perthshire, Scotland to Charles Ayton Douglas and Christian Hepburn of Kinglassie.
 Little is known of his early life, although it is established that he could speak six languages.
-He joined the Royal Navy at the age of twelve, and spent some time in the Dutch service before resuming his career with the British.
+He joined the Royal Navy at the age of twelve, and spent some time in the Dutch States Navy before resuming his career with the British navy.

 French and Indian War

 He was a midshipman at the Siege of Louisbourg (1745), promoted to lieutenant in 1753 and to commander in 1759.
 By the end of the war in 1763, he was captain of HMS Syren.
 While commanding the Syren, Sir Charles reported the attack on St. John's and took part in recapturing Newfoundland.

 Following the war, Sir Charles went to Saint Petersburg to help re-organize the Russian navy for Catherine the Great in 1764–1765.

 He was elected a Fellow of the Royal Society in May, 1770 for carrying out "a series of curious experiments to determine the different degrees of cold at different depths in the Sea".